-Popularly known as Berkeley Springs, West Virginia (WV), the county seat of Morgan County is officially known as Bath, West Virginia.
+Popularly known as Berkeley Springs, WV (West Virginia), the county seat of Morgan County is officially known as Bath, West Virginia.
 Like its counterpart at Bath, England, the town is the site of warm mineral springs.
 The post office name, Berkeley Springs, honors Norborne Berkeley, Governor of Virginia (1768-1770).

 The so-called curative value of the waters were declared as early as 1747, and the site was designated a national public spa by George Washington.
 Berkeley Springs State Park protects the spring and surrounding historical landmarks.
 The community remains a popular resort and vacation destination and the focus of second-home development and retirement living.